 § 6.
-The doctoral programme in applied medical science includes comprehensive training in the faculty of the respective dissertation topic, as well as the development of general skills and abilities for the scientific processing of a professionally related topic in order to prepare graduates for a career in a variety of academic, medical, industrial and public scientific fields.
+The PhD study programme includes comprehensive training in the subject area of the respective doctoral thesis, as well as the development of general skills and abilities of the scientific profession in order to prepare graduates for a career in various academic, medical, industrial and public scientific fields.
 This accompanying training takes place within the framework of courses.

-- (1) TYPES OF COURSES: - a) LECTURES: These are designed to introduce the basic concepts and systematics and display the scientific background of the respective topic; furthermore, they serve to create crossconnections and explain complicated facts. - b) SEMINARS: They represent an important training method for the acquisition of knowledge, whereby above all, the skills are learned to apply the acquired knowledge to the analysis and solution of questions through the active participation of the students.
-With this form of teaching, particularly the independent examination of theoretical problems on a scientific basis is taught. - c) PRACTICE SEMINARS: These serve to acquire skills and abilities as well as an appropriate humane, scientific and social attitude for professional practice in the respective faculties. - d) JOURNAL CLUBS: These are for learning how to critically evaluate and discuss the scientific literature in regular sessions, generally on a weekly basis, where recently published scientific articles are analysed and discussed. - (2) COMPULSORY COURSES: This refers to courses and academic achievements that are compulsory for all students of the degree programme. - a) Preparatory course: Introductory lectures and seminars totalling 6 semester hours are to be set aside for this purpose, whereby the focus for medical students is to be on natural science courses, and for non-medical students on medical courses.
-The general teachings of the preparatory course serve to acquire general skills and abilities for a professional life as a scientist. - b) BASIC COURSE: An interdisciplinary interactive course cycle covering the respective programme topic in its entirety shall be established with a total of 4 semester hours. - c) PHD-SYMPOSIUM: Students actively participate in at least one PhD symposium of the Medical University of Vienna and give a presentation on their dissertation project.
-The participation and presentation activity is to be confirmed by the responsible chairperson(s) of the session/workshop in which the lecture is given/the poster is presented and is assessed with 6 ECTS.
+(1) TYPES OF COURSES

+- a) LECTURES: They serve to introduce the basic concepts and systematics and illustrate the scientific background of the respective topic; in addition, they serve to create cross connections and explain complicated facts. - b) SEMINARS: They represent an important training method for the acquisition of knowledge whereby, above all, skills are imparted to apply the acquired knowledge for the analysis and solution of questions through the active participation of the students.
+With this form of teaching, particularly the independent examination of theoretical problems on a scientific basis is taught. - c) JOURNAL CLUBS: These are for learning how to critically evaluate and discuss the scientific literature in regular sessions, generally on a weekly basis, where recently published scientific articles are analysed and discussed. - (2) COMPULSORY COURSES: This refers to courses and academic achievements that are compulsory for all students of the PhD study programme. - a) PREPARATORY COURSE: Introductory lectures and seminars totalling 6 semester hours are to be set aside for this purpose, whereby the focus for medical students is to be on natural science courses, and for non-medical students on medical courses.
+The general teachings of the preparatory course serve to acquire general skills and abilities for a professional life as a scientist. - b) BASIC COURSE: An interdisciplinary interactive course cycle covering the respective programme topic in its entirety is to be established with a total of 4 semester hours. - c) PHD-SYMPOSIUM: Students actively participate in at least one PhD symposium of the Medical University of Vienna and give a presentation on their doctoral thesis.
+The participation and presentation activity is to be confirmed by the responsible chairperson(s) of the session/workshop in which the lecture is given/the poster is presented and is assessed with 6 ECTS. - d) Drafting and defending the WORK PLAN (DISSERTATION PLAN): The students have to draft a work plan (dissertation plan) together with the supervisor and defend it in front of the dissertation committee.
+The writing and defence of the work plan (doctoral thesis) is assessed with 10 ECTS.

-- d) Drafting and defending the WORK PLAN (DISSERTATION PLAN): The students have to draft a work plan (dissertation plan) together with the supervisor and defend it in front of the dissertation committee.
-The writing and defence of the work plan (dissertation plan) is assessed with 10 ECTS. - (3) COMPULSORY ELECTIVE SUBJECTS: Within the scope of the compulsory elective part of the courses, students are required to complete dissertation seminars and practical seminars totalling 16 semester hours and JOURNAL CLUBS totalling 12 semester hours. - a) SEMINARS FOR DOCTORAL CANDIDATES are courses to be completed for a total of 12 semester hours, dealing with special aspects of the programme topics and specific methods. - b) PRACTICAL SEMINARS to learn skills are to be scheduled for a total of 4 semester hours. - c) JOURNAL CLUBS are courses dealing with programme-specific literature.
-They are to be established for a total of 12 semester hours.
+- (3) COMPULSORY ELECTIVE SUBJECTS: Within the scope of the compulsory elective part of the courses, students are required to complete dissertation seminars totalling 8 semester hours and JOURNAL CLUBS totalling 12 semester hours. - a) DISSERTATION SEMINARS are courses dealing with special aspects of the programme topics and specific methods. - b) JOURNAL CLUBS are courses dealing with programme-specific literature.